raptorbox/raptor/README.md

 We are actively working to structure and expand the documentation!

+To have a start we have an [alpha documentation site](http://raptorbox.github.io/raptor/README.md)

 #### Querying the HTTP API

 To get started there is a swagger based API documentation available at those addresses (once the appliance is up and running)